 A group of women with horses

-The club provides students with an opportunity to learn to play polo and create new friendships with team members of other schools.
+• Mission: Provide an opportunity to learn to play polo and create new friendships.
 Emphasis is placed upon providing an environment conducive of equine education while encouraging the development of sportsmanship, leadership and team spirt.
-No experience needed, anyone can join!
+No experience needed.

 Range Management Club